GoogleCloudPlatform/spanner-migration-tool/docs/quickstart.md

 3. Go back to the Spanner Migration Tool web UI launched earlier.
 Follow steps in the [connect to source](./ui/connect-source.md) page to connect to your source database.

 {: .important }
-The same set of steps can be followed for any database which is accessible from Cloud shell. **Please note** yhis can not be used for databases within a VPC.
+The same set of steps can be followed for any database which is accessible from Cloud shell. **Please note** this can not be used for databases within a VPC.
+If you want to connect to your database from within a VPC, we recommend following [this guide](https://cloud.google.com/sql/docs/mysql/configure-private-services-access).
+Note that this approach will not use Cloud shell to run Harboourbridge.
+Instead, follow the [installation](https://googlecloudplatform.github.io/spanner-migration-tool/install.html#installing-spanner-migration-tool) to install Spanner migration tool on the compute instance in your VPC.